pytroll/satpy/doc/source/config.rst

 Component Configuration
 -----------------------

-Many of the main functionality of Satpy comes from the various components it uses, like readers, writers, compositors, and enhancements.
+Much of the functionality of Satpy comes from the various components it uses, like readers, writers, compositors, and enhancements.
 These components are configured for reuse from YAML files stored inside Satpy or in custom user configuration files.
 Custom directories can be provided by specifying the